github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ---
-title: Scripting with the Octokit.rb SDK in Ruby
+title: Scripting with the REST API and Ruby
-shortTitle: Script with Octokit.rb
+shortTitle: Script with Ruby
 intro: Learn how to write a script using the Octokit.rb SDK to interact with the REST API.
 versions:
   fpt: '*'